hashicorp/terraform-website/content/source/docs/extend/debugging.html.md

   graph; instead the same provider process will be reused until the command is completed.

+~> **Important:** You need to disable compiler optimization and [inlining](https://en.wikipedia.org/wiki/Inline_expansion) to have your debugger working efficiently with the binary of your provider.
+   You can do so by specifiying [go compiler flags (gcflags)](https://golang.org/cmd/compile/) in your provider build command as this:

+   `go build gcflags="all=-N -l"`

 ### Starting A Provider In Debug Mode

 Once a provider has a debug mode added to its `main` function, it can be